luc-demeyer/noviat-apps/l10n_be_coa_multilang/README.rst

 It is recommended not to install l10n_be when using this module.

+The l10n_be module is 'auto_installed' when creating a new database with the Country field set to Belgium.
+As a consequence we recommend to leave this field empty.
+The company country will be set to Belgium afterwards by the l10n_be_coa_multilang setup wizard.

 The setup wizard may fail when running on an Odoo instance without patch https://github.com/odoo/odoo/pull/21937.